 Do you want to try the cleaning hacks shown in YouTube videos?
 Many of these hacks make use of a chemical compound called borax.
-It is the main ingredient needed for stain removal and is even used as pesticide.
+Why is borax banned in UK, you may ask, well It is the main ingredient needed for stain removal and is even used as a pesticide.
 However, borax isn’t available in the UK.
 In fact, it is banned in the UK and the EU.
 Do you want to know why?
 Keep on reading to find out.

 What is Borax?

 Borax is chemically known as Sodium Tetraborate.
 It occurs naturally as the salt of boric acid which is left behind after the seasonal lakes evaporate.
 This naturally occurring borax is in the form of a crystalline powder.
 Borax can also be derived from boric acid as well.

 Substitute for Borax In the UK

 Sodium sesquicarbonate is considered a safe substitute of borax.
 This chemical is a combination of Sodium bicarbonate and Sodium carbonate or washing soda.
 The Sodium bicarbonate used in the making of this chemical is a potent natural cleaning agent when it is paired up with white vinegar.

 Sodium bicarbonate is a very effective cleaner and deodorizer on its own.
 With the addition of Sodium carbonate, it becomes a lot stronger and can perform a variety of cleaning tasks all around the home.
 For instance, you can use this borax UK substitute for scrubbing down metal sinks and even kitchen tiles.